scipion-em/docs/docs/facilities/facilities-workflows.rst

 ::

-    scipion3 template /path/to/myTemplate.json sa=2 ac=0.1 dose=1.2
+    scipion3 template /path/to/myDynamicTpl.json.template sa=2 ac=0.1 dose=1.2

-will load the ``/path/to/myTemplate.json`` by parsing the *spherical aberration* (sa), the *amplitude contrast* (ac) and the *dose per frame* (dose) according to the passed values.
+will load the ``/path/to/myDynamicTpl.json.template`` by parsing the *spherical aberration* (sa), the *amplitude contrast* (ac) and the *dose per frame* (dose) according to the passed values.

-If all dynamic parameters in the dynamic template are parsed, then the workflow is automatically triggered.
-Instead, if some parameters remains unset, a wizard similar to that described in the previous section asking for them is launched.
+If all dynamic parameters are parsed in the command line, then the workflow is automatically triggered.
+Instead, if some parameters remains unset, a wizard similar to that described in the previous section asks for them is launched.

 Using Scipion's API
 -------------------